brentonk/rochester-dissertation-template/README.md

 This repository contains a LaTeX template for dissertations at the University of Rochester.
-It is, to my knowledge, consistent with [UR regulations](http://www.rochester.edu/theses/ThesesManual.pdf) as of July 2014.
+It is, to my knowledge, consistent with [UR regulations](http://www.rochester.edu/theses/ThesesManual.pdf) as of November 2016.
 Use at your own risk.
 If the requirements change or you notice an inconsistency, please submit an issue or pull request and I'll try to update the template.

 Example output is available [here](dissertation.pdf?raw=true).